-3. Nvidia Gamestream
+4. Nvidia Gamestream

-Offering a similar solution to the Steam Link, Nvidia Gamestream (available via the Nvidia SHIELD TV) is also capable of streaming video and other media from the internet.
+Offering a similar solution to the Steam Link, Nvidia Gamestream (available via the Nvidia Shield TV device) is also capable of streaming video and other media from the internet.

 This, along with the bundled game controller and remote (both with built-in mics for voice commands) explains why it is considerably more expensive than the Steam Link.
 Note that a suitable Nvidia graphics card will set you back an extra $100 or so.

 Reading the above, you’ve possibly been considering some alternatives, based on hardware that you already own.
 For instance, you might own an Apple TV, or a Google Chromecast.

 Sadly, these solutions don’t work reliably, if at all.
-For instance, while it’s possible to cast your PC’s display with a Google Chromecast (providing you use the Google Chrome browser!), the lag is horrendous, making most games unplayable.
+For instance, while it’s possible to cast your PC’s display with Google Chromecast (using the Chrome browser), results are poor.
+Sadly, it’s not fit for purpose, and the lag is horrendous, making most games unplayable.

 Curiously, it isn’t possible to stream PC games from your computer to your TV via an Xbox One.
 Instead, the Xbox Play Anywhere service makes it possible to play games on both Windows PC and your Xbox One, with a single purchase.

-- Steam Link
+- A Steam Link with Android

-- Raspberry Pi DIY Link Box
+- A DIY Raspberry Pi Steam Link box

 - Chromecast/Apple TV/Xbox Play Anywhere

 Which one should you choose?
-It’s a tricky call, but if you’re looking for an affordable, game-focused solution, then the Steam Link makes sense.
+It’s a tricky call, but if you’re looking for an affordable, game-focused solution, then the Steam Link makes the most sense.
 Not only is it cheap, it’s simple to set up and has a companion game controller.